chrrrisw/kmel_db/kmel_db_format.md

     6.xxd:00000b0:    0000 0000 0000 0000 0000 0000 0000 0000  ................
     many.xxd:00000b0: 0000 0000 0000 0000 0000 0000 0000 0000  ................

-### The Title Index
+### The Main Index

-The Title Index consists of an array (length given at offset 0x08) of entries.
+The Main Index consists of an array (length given at offset 0x08) of entries.
 Each entry is 64 bytes long.
 Offsets from the start of each entry are given at the start of each description.

 The "genre", "performer" and "album" fields indicate the indices into each of the corresponding tables.